Aral Sea

 Formerly the third-largest lake in the world with an area of 68,000 km2, the Aral Sea began shrinking in the 1960s after the rivers that fed it were diverted by Soviet irrigation projects.
 By 2007, it had declined to 10% of its original size, splitting into four lakes: the North Aral Sea, the eastern and western basins of the once far larger South Aral Sea, and the smaller intermediate Barsakelmes Lake.
 By 2009, the southeastern lake had disappeared and the southwestern lake had retreated to a thin strip at the western edge of the former southern sea.
 In subsequent years occasional water flows have led to the southeastern lake sometimes being replenished to a small degree.
 Satellite images by NASA in August 2014 revealed that for the first time in modern history the eastern basin of the Aral Sea had completely dried up.
 The eastern basin is now called the Aralkum Desert.

 In a Kazakhstani effort to save and replenish the North Aral Sea, the Dike Kokaral dam was completed in 2005.
 By 2008, the water level had risen 12 m above that of 2003, to 42 m.
 As of 2013, salinity dropped, and fish were again present in sufficient numbers for some fishing to be viable.

-After the visit to Muynak in 2011, United Nations Secretary General Ban Ki-moon called the shrinking of the Aral Sea "one of the planet's worst environmental disasters".
+After the visit to Muynak in 2011, United Nations secretary general Ban Ki-moon called the shrinking of the Aral Sea "one of the planet's worst environmental disasters".
 The region's once-prosperous fishing industry has been devastated, bringing unemployment and economic hardship.
 The water from the diverted Syr Darya river is used to irrigate about 2e6 ha of farmland in the Ferghana Valley.
 The Aral Sea region is heavily polluted, with consequent serious public health problems.
 UNESCO has added historical documents concerning the Aral Sea to its Memory of the World Register as a resource to study the environmental tragedy.

 Formation

-The Amu Darya river flowed into the Caspian Sea via the Uzboy Channel until the Holocene.
+The Amu Darya river flowed into the Caspian Sea via the Uzboy Channel until the Holocene, when its course changed to feed the Aral Sea from the south.
 Geographer Nick Middleton believes it did not begin to flow into the Aral Sea until that time.
+Today the Amu Darya does not reach the Aral Sea, and its mouth is in a dried-up area of what was once the Aral Sea.